fnalways/terminus-docs/docs/overview/snowinning/concepts.md

 ## Network Topology

 Leveraging DID and Blockchain Smart Contracts (constituting a DID Registry), we have established a decentralized peer-to-peer network that eliminates the need for third-party trust and enables direct information exchange between any two entities.
-We will illustrate this network topology using Alice and Bob, two users who have initially register their DIDs on the blockchain.
+We will illustrate this network topology using Alice and Bob, two users who have initially registered their DIDs on the blockchain.

 ![alt text](/images/overview/snowinning/image5.png)

-This is how Alice and Bod send messages via the network:
+This is how Alice and Bob send messages via the network:

 1. When Alice wishes to send a message to Bob, the process initiates from her terminal device, which forwards the message to her Edge server.
 2. Utilizing the blockchain, Alice's Edge determines the location of Bob's Edge, effectively using the blockchain **as a Domain Name System (DNS)** to route the message accurately.
-3. Alice's Edge sends a message to Bob's Edge
+3. Alice's Edge sends a message to Bob's Edge.
 4. Upon receiving the message, Bob's Edge verifies the authenticity of Alice's message by validating the cryptographic signature against the blockchain, **similar to the role of a Certificate Authority (CA)**.
 5. Finally, once verified, the message is relayed from Bob's Edge to his terminal device.